Converting MPG to L/100km: A practical guide

 Step 1: Convert Miles to Kilometers

 - There are approximately 1.609 kilometers in one mile.
-Therefore, to convert miles to kilometers, multiply the mpg value by 1.609.
+Which means, to convert miles to kilometers, multiply the mpg value by 1.609.

 Step 2: Convert Gallons to Liters